dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

      > [!NOTE]
      > Be sure to include the dot character at the beginning.

      SSID is the SSID for which you’re creating the policy.
-For example, enter `./Vendor/MSFT/WiFi/Profile/Hotspot-1/Settings`.
+For example if the Wi-Fi is named Hotspot-1, enter `./Vendor/MSFT/WiFi/Profile/Hotspot-1/Settings`.

    e. **Value Field** is where you paste your XML code.
 See the examples within this article.
 Update each value to match your network settings.
 The comments section of the code includes some pointers.
 3. Select **OK**, save, and then assign the policy.